 - Make Ahead Instructions: You can make the cupcakes through step 5.
 Cover and store the brownie cupcakes at room temperature for up to 3 days, then continue with the meringue topping.
 Or freeze brownie cupcakes (prepared through step 5) for up to 3 months.
 Thaw overnight completely, then top with marshmallow meringue frosting.

-Super soft and chewy toasted s’more chocolate chip cookies
+You will also love these soft and chewy toasted s’more chocolate chip cookies.